Publications for Young Writers

 An online literary magazine that publishes tri-annual issues with poetry, prose, and art from kids in grades 3-6.
-The publications intends to provide a safe and uplifting platform that promotes self-expression, diversity, and unique perspectives and stories.
+The publication intends to provide a safe and uplifting platform that promotes self-expression, diversity, and unique perspectives and stories.
 Every writing submission receives detailed personal feedback from the editors.

-An online quarterly publishing fiction, creative nonfiction, poetry and artwork by contributors ages 13-18 years old.
+An online quarterly publishing fiction, creative nonfiction, poetry, and artwork by contributors ages 13-18 years old.

 Founded by W. David Hall, writer and educator, BreakBread will offer a print and online journal of arts and letters dedicated to young adults under the age of 25, a community reading series, and a pop-up program to bring creative writing workshops to schools and community venues.